Imagine a place where dogs are treated more like vermin than companion animals and where every day is a constant struggle for survival.

-Extract from article in The Daily Mail.
-7 June 2016.
-Thousands of dreadfully abused, tortured, injured and diseased dogs – many close to death – have been subjected to ‘a life of hell’ on the streets of Romania.
+Extract from article in The Daily Mail. thousands of dreadfully abused, tortured, injured and diseased dogs – many close to death – have been subjected to ‘a life of hell’ on the streets of Romania.

 The only other alternative for these poor dogs is the government public shelters – also known as kill centers.
 Again, little has changed in these places since the charity, Four Paws’ visit and the EU Parliamentary Debate below: